 - I recall the incredible insight, learning, resilience, and courage I’ve built from going through challenges of being loved, not rescued.

 You may not have had healthy emotional boundaries in your home and unfortunately, these aren’t taught in school which set us up for more hurt and pain than we’d like.
 The good news is, you can start now and model emotional boundaries for your teens so they don’t have to learn the way you did.

 The truth is, parenting IS hard, and your teen didn’t come with an instruction manual.
-If you want to have a respectful, healthy relationship with your teen and create a life where open and honest conversations are the norm, register today and leave the frustration, anger, and painful disconnection behind.
+If you want to have a respectful, healthy relationship with your teen click below to learn my 3 pillars for creating an honest, connected relationship that lasts a lifetime, WITHOUT having to be a perfect parent.